Ultimate Farm Tax Filing Guide for 2023

 • Previous tax returns

 You might be doing business with entities that don’t send official receipts.
-Make sure that you get a copy / record of your transaction and the purpose of your transaction.
+Make sure that you get a copy or record of your transaction and the purpose of your transaction.
 This may require you to ask for an invoice, a proof of payment or other documentation showing that the payment was recorded and received.
 You’ll also want to keep track of mileage data for farm-related activities.

 Your data can be in electronic or hard copy format.
 Either way, you need to ensure that your records are retained for as long as they might need to be accessed by the IRS for legal purposes.
-Generally, you’ll want to hold onto your records for at least 3 years from when your tax return was filed, but this can vary depending on the type of record.
+Generally, you’ll want to hold onto your records for at least three years from when your tax return was filed, but this can vary depending on the type of record.

 Are Farm Grants Taxable?

 Are you receiving any farm grants?
-Make sure that you confirm with the funder whether the grant funding is taxable, and work closely with your accountant on how to report this income on your Schedule F. You may want to double-check your accountant’s methods of reporting this income with another expert, too, to be sure that you're maximizing your tax return.
+Make sure that you confirm with the funder whether the grant funding is taxable, and work closely with your accountant on how to report this income on your Schedule F. You may want to double-check your accountant’s methods of reporting this income with another expert to be sure that you're maximizing your tax return.

 If you’re a for-profit farm, it’s safe to assume that most farming grants you’ll receive will be taxable income.
 Again, check with the funder for specifics and be sure to work closely with your accountant on how to report this income on Schedule F.